Addepto in now part of KMS Technology – read full press release!

 Reading time:

-The aviation industry is undergoing a significant transformation, with personalization emerging as a critical competitive differentiator.
+More than 90% of aviation industry leaders were planning to invest in AI by 2026.
+This enormous statistic shows how significant a transformation is undergoing, with personalization emerging as a critical competitive differentiator.
 Airlines are increasingly shifting towards passenger-centric business models, recognizing that delivering tailored experiences is essential for enhancing customer loyalty and satisfaction.

 This article explores the core issues surrounding personalization in the aviation industry, examining the limitations of current approaches and the transformative potential of AI, while at the same time navigating the reader from understanding to conclusion.